cpraveen/cpraveen.github.io/comp/macosx.md

 <a href="https://wci.llnl.gov/simulation/computer-codes/visit/executables">VisIt</a> is my favourite program for visualizing PDE solutions coming from finite difference/volume/element methods.
 You may also want to try <a href="https://www.paraview.org">Paraview</a> which is also very powerful tool.

+While these GUI tools are good to have and they also have Python API, it is painful to learn and use the API.
+I recommend using PyVista, which is a better alternative for scripting your work.

 ## Document preparation/viewing

 <a href="https://www.tug.org/mactex/">MacTex</a> is a nice way to install all the Latex packages.